teorth/equational_theories/commentary/Equation3722.md

 States that all elements of the submagma `P = {x◇y|x,y∈M}` square to themselves.
 In particular the squaring map `S: x ↦ x◇x` is idempotent, namely `S(S(x))=S(x)`.
 The set of products `P`, the set of squares, and the set of idempotents coincide.

-This law cannot hold in a non-trivial group.
+In a quasigroup this law is equivalent to the [idempotence law 3](https://teorth.github.io/equational_theories/implications/?3) `x = x◇x`.
+It cannot hold in a non-trivial group.